DataAccess2020/Capstone-Project---FRS/README.md

   2) Articlestext;
   3) Section;
 - This dataset can be opened going to the folder **data** and then opening the file **Corrierearticles1702.Rdata**.

+**datcharacter**: it is the dataset in which the text of the articles is saved as character.

 **dat3**: it is the dataset in which the variable *"word"* is added.
 It presents 4 variables and 8440 observation.
 - This dataset was obtained in two steps:
   1) The first step is what we call *vectorization*: using the command **unnest_token** I divided the entire articles in single words.
 This way, I obtained a dataset with 18920 observations;